imjoy-team/ImJoy/docs/api.md

 **Arguments**
 <!--****[TODO] add instructions about customizable parameters **-->

+For plain text:

 * **question**: String.
 Contains the question to be displayed.
 HTML tags can be used in the message, but only limited to a restricted set of tags and css, more details can be found [here](api?id=sanitized-html-and-css).

+For HTML:

+* **question**: Object.
+It contains the following fields:
+  - **content**: Contains the question to be displayed.
+HTML tags can be used in the message, but only limited to a restricted set of tags and css, more details can be found [here](api?id=sanitized-html-and-css).
+  - **placeholder**: The default anwser of the question
+  - **title**: The title of the dialog

 * **default_anwser** (optional): String.
 Contains the default anwser to the question.